cnmount/uwdf_src/README.md

 - **API Access**: Use endpoints like `/sensors/data/<sensor_id>` with proper authentication.

 ## Notes
 - The MAX30100 sensor provides heart rate and SpO2 data, processed with an exponential moving average.
-Temperature and motion sensor reads are placeholders; replace with actual I2C sensor implementations (e.g., BME280 for temperature, MPU6050 for motion).
 - The server uses ad-hoc HTTPS for simplicity.
 In production, configure proper SSL certificates.
 - Authentication in `server.py` is simplified; implement a secure system (e.g., JWT) for production.
 - This project is licensed under the GNU General Public License v3 due to the inclusion of the GPL-licensed MAX30100 library.
 All derivative works must also be licensed under GPL v3.